 The campus police officer’s advice?
 “You need to get in his face and tell him to leave you alone.
 Tell him you aren’t interested in him.
 Tell him he scares you and you don’t want to go out with him.”

 This is not a call-out post.
 I’m not going to name the officer with whom I spoke so many months ago.
-I’m not going to name the boy who scared me so badly that I felt like I had no other choice but to file a formal report to protect myself.
+I’m not going to name the boy who scared me so badly I felt like I had no other choice but to file a formal report to protect myself.

 Two years later, I still remember feeling inadequate.
 I still remember feeling like I didn’t handle the situation properly.
 I still remember feeling like it was all my fault.

 I know now that isn’t true.
-Time, friends and other tools — most recently, Brené Brown’s book “I Thought It Was Just Me (But It Isn’t)” — have helped me make sense of the shame I felt.
+Time, friends and other tools — most recently, Brené Brown’s book “I Thought It Was Just Me (But It Isn’t)” — have helped me make sense of the shame I feel.
 I’m able to look back on the situation rationally and realize the officer’s advice to me was cruel and even dangerous.

 When I told this story to my dad, he said, “That sounds like rape culture.”
 And he’s right.
 That’s exactly what it is.

-Believing women does not mean throwing all the facts out the window, although many have deemed the saying a justification of the destruction of innocent men’s lives without a shred of evidence.
+Believing victims does not mean throwing all the facts out the window, although many have deemed the saying a justification of the destruction of innocent men’s lives without a shred of evidence.
 The best criticism I’ve read of this mindset is from one of Adam Lee’s articles on Patheos.

 “The call to ‘believe women’ isn’t an assertion that women’s claims ought to be held to a less rigorous standard of evidence,” he writes.
 “It’s a rejoinder to the sad reality that, for most of history, women were held to a more stringent standard than men and their claims were reflexively disbelieved.”